 Academic integrity is fundamental to the teaching and learning process in any academic institution.
 The word integrity implies truthfulness, fairness, and the absence of fraud and deceit.
-ASM, as an institution of learning, holds as one of its highest ideals that of integrity in academic affairs.
+ASM, as an institution of learning, holds integrity in academic affairs as one of its highest ideals.
 ASM encourages students to learn and adhere to high standards for ethical behavior both in and out of the classroom.

 In today’s technology-driven world, where people have instant access to information, it becomes increasingly important that students learn how to correctly utilize the wealth of resources they have literally at their fingertips.
 ASM has made it a priority to address with students the value of original thought and intellectual property, and we are committed to helping students understand what constitutes academic dishonesty.
 The infringement of academic integrity can take a variety of forms.
 Examples include (but are not limited to) cheating on an examination or other assessment, copying another student’s homework assignments, borrowing or translating text from a book, article, or other published source without proper recognition, and giving one’s authentic work to another person.

 ASM makes every attempt to teach students how to avoid these infractions throughout the education process at all levels, K-12.
 It also counts on parents to reinforce the expectations.
-Parents are encouraged to give support and encouragement to students in the completion of their work; however, they should refrain from taking an active role in the writing of student assignments or homework, or otherwise giving their children an unfair advantage in the completion of their schoolwork.
+Parents are encouraged to support students in completing their work; however, they should refrain from taking an active role in writing student assignments or homework, or otherwise giving their children an unfair advantage in completing their schoolwork.

 ACADEMIC HONESTY IN THE INTERNATIONAL BACCALAUREATE